ruuda/blog/posts/2014-08-13-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 It is similar to what [Cabal][cabal] is for Haskell.
 Setting up a project with Cargo is as easy as writing a four-line [toml][toml] file.
 Then you just do `cargo run`, and it compiles everything, and then runs the program.
-The compiler produces mostly helpful error messages, much better than the C++ template hell.
+The compiler produces mostly helpful error messages, telling you not only what the problem is, but also how to fix it.
 Compiling and running is extremely fast (at this point, at least).
 For the few source files I have, it takes 0.46 seconds to compile and run on Linux.
 That feels like compilation is _instant_.